kallaway/100-days-of-code/log.md

 >**Thoughts:** Nearly done with the Responsive Web Design challenges for FreeCodeCamp!
 >**Links to work:** [freeCodeCamp Public Portfolio page](https://www.freecodecamp.org/lalaithan)
 >## Day 8: August 14, 2018
->**Today's Progress:** Completed FreeCodeCamp's Applied Visual Design section and moved onto Applied Accesibility leaving off at "Add an Accessible Date Picker".
+>**Today's Progress:** Completed FreeCodeCamp's Applied Vis>  * ual Design section and moved onto Applied Accesibility leaving off at "Add an Accessible Date Picker".
 >**Thoughts:** I feel like making several small goals will improve my working habits.
 I did four Pomodoros today and can do so much more but I was losing momentum at the end.
 I like seeing progress visually I find, like FreeCodeCamp does with their curriculum page.
 >**Links to work:** [freeCodeCamp Public Portfolio page](https://www.freecodecamp.org/lalaithan)
 >## Day 7: August 13, 2018